-In this example, evaluations of the influence on the material (tablet) temperature distribution with and without auxiliary electrodes are shown.
+In this example, a use case evaluating the influence on the temperature distribution of materials (tablets) with and without auxiliary electrodes is presented.

 The generated electric field is affected greatly by the distance between the electrodes.
 The distance between an electrode and the tablet is fixed whether or not an auxiliary electrode is used.

-From Fig. 2, it can be seen that when there is no auxiliary electrode the loss near the edge but inside the tablet is high, and when there is an auxiliary electrode the loss inside and towards the center of the tablet is high.
+From Fig. 2, it can be seen that when there is no auxiliary electrode the loss on the side surface (perpendicular to the radius) is high, and when there is an auxiliary electrode the loss toward the center radially is high.